ixaxaar/monoid.space/Types/universe.lagda.md

 # Universe Polymorphism

 Now, gieven that we have infinite heirarchical universes, we would have to define the same functions, data types and machinery for each universe level, which would be pretty tedious to say the least.
-However, we observe how our universes are defined and note that the level-based indexing system, that connects each successive universe, provides us with the mechanics to define objects for all universe levels:
+However, we observe how our universes are defined and note that the level-based indexing system, that connects each successive universe, provides us with the mechanics to define objects for all universe levels `ℓ`:

 ```agda
 id : {ℓ : AgdaLevel} {A : Set ℓ} (x : A) → A